Abelia tetraspada

-is a deciduous shrub growing in deciduous tree forests or rocky
+a deciduous shrub growing in deciduous tree forests or rocky areas

-areas in mountainous regions and branches well to grow thick to
+in mountainous regions and branches well to grow thick to reach as

-reach as tall as 3m.
-Leaves are in the shape of an ovate, 2-5cm in
+tall as 3m.
+Leaves are in the shape of an ovate, 2-5cm in diameter,

-diameter, and tips abruptly become pointed, with coarse serrations
+and tips abruptly become pointed, with coarse serrations on margins

-on margins and fine hairs on surfaces.
-Flowers, creamy, bloom on new
+and fine hairs on surfaces.
+Flowers are creamy and bloom on the new

-year's branch tops two each, in a way drooping.
+year's branch tops two each, in a way that droops.
 Corollas measure

 3-4cm in length, in the shape of a funnel, and have an aperture in